Domaine Bila-Haut - Chrysopée 2015

 2022

-Enjoy with Creole dishes, such as cod accras with a hint of spice; Asian-inspired dishes, such as shrimp or langoustine ravioli served in a combava or ginger broth; or even a lovely dish of spaghetti alle vongole.
+Enjoy with Creole dishes such as slightly spicy cod accras; Asian-inspired dishes such as shrimp or langoustine ravioli served in a kaffir lime or ginger broth; or even a delicious plate of spaghetti alle vongole.

 Bettane & Desseauve

-Michel Chapoutier, a prolific figure in the Rhône Valley wine world, has invested heavily in his Latour de France estate (with over 100 hectares of vines, extending into other villages such as Lesquerde, and a few parcels on the Côte Vermeille).
-As perfectionist as ever, his wines are affordable, offering good value for money.
+Michel Chapoutier, a key and prolific figure in the Rhône Valley wine world, has invested heavily in his Latour de France estate (with over 100 hectares of vines, extending into other villages such as Lesquerde, and a few plots on the Côte Vermeille).
+True to form in his perfectionism, he offers affordable wines that are good value for money.

 Robert Parker - Wine Advocate

-Reminiscent of a Saint-Péray with its vibrant saline minerality, buttery citrus, roasted nut and quince aromas and flavors, the 2015 Collioure Chrysopée Blanc is wonderfully textured with juicy acidity.
+Reminiscent of a Saint-Péray with its vibrant saline minerality, aromas and flavors of buttery citrus, toasted nuts, and quince, the 2015 Collioure Chrysopée Blanc is wonderfully textured and endowed with juicy acidity.

-Michel Chapoutier's outpost in the Roussillon is a worthy extension of his operations in the Rhône Valley.
-The emphasis is on the same varieties - Grenache and Syrah, in varying proportions according to terroir - and the overall quality is very good, with the parcel selections particularly notable for their excellence and limited production volumes.
-"My opinion is that Roussillon is like the Northern Rhône in Languedoc-Roussillon," said Chapoutier at our February tasting in the small village of Latour-de-France.
+Michel Chapoutier's outpost in Roussillon is a worthy extension of his operations in the Rhône Valley.
+The emphasis is on the same varieties—Grenache and Syrah, in varying proportions depending on the terroir—and the overall quality is very good, with the single-vineyard selections being particularly noteworthy for their excellence and limited production volumes.
+"My opinion is that Roussillon is like the northern Rhône in Languedoc-Roussillon," Chapoutier said during our February tasting in the small village of Latour-de-France.
 He and the rest of his team are very optimistic about the prospects for 2017 and 2018, which they describe as excellent vintages.
-It's worth noting that while Chapoutier mainly produces dry wines in Roussillon, he hasn't abandoned traditional styles.
+It should be noted that while Chapoutier mainly produces dry wines in Roussillon, he has not abandoned traditional styles.

 Wine Spectator